 - Keep your feet clean and dry.

 Over-the-counter foot wart treatments are usually ineffective because their use can inadvertently destroy surrounding healthy tissue.
-Our practice can treat warts a variety of ways, including medication and laser (CO2 or Pulsed dye) or electrocautery.
-The method used is determined by the number and size of the wart lesions.
+Our practice can treat warts a variety of ways, including medication, electrocautery, or the new Sift therapy.
+The method used is determined by various factors including the number, size, and location of the wart/ lesions.